openbsd/src/distrib/loongson/ramdisk/install.md

 	cat <<__EOT

 Once the machine has rebooted use PMON to boot into OpenBSD, as described in the INSTALL.$ARCH document.
-The command to boot the OpenBSD bootloader will be something like 'boot /dev/fs/ext2@wd0/boot/boot'
+To load the OpenBSD bootloader, use 'boot /dev/fs/ext2@wd0/boot/boot', where wd0 is the PMON name of the boot disk.

 __EOT
 }